dioxfile/Logic_Clock_Didatic_Tool/README.md

 **Lamport Logical Clock Teaching Tool (LLCTT)** is an educational software tool for teaching and experimenting with concepts from **Distributed Systems**, especially **Lamport Logical Clocks**, distributed event ordering, message exchange, and clock synchronization.

-The tool allows students and instructors to visualize logical clocks, physical clock updates, communication between processes, and distributed synchronization using IPv4 and IPv6 networks.
+The tool allows students and instructors to visualize logical clocks, physical clock updates, interprocess communication, and distributed synchronization over IPv4 and IPv6 networks.

 LLCTT is distributed for **Linux** and **Windows**.
 In both versions, the user does **not** need to manually install Python, wxPython, or external libraries.
 The required runtime components are already packaged with the application.